Unicast Routing – Link State Routing

 Prerequisite – Distance Vector Routing, Dijkstra algorithm, Distance vector routing v/s Link state routing, OSPF, RIP

 - TCP is the most commonly used unicast protocol.
-It is a connection oriented protocol that relay on acknowledgement from the receiver side.
+It is a connection-oriented protocol that relies on acknowledgement from the receiver side.

 There are three major protocols for unicast routing:

 Link State Routing –

 Link state routing is the second family of routing protocols.
 While distance-vector routers use a distributed algorithm to compute their routing tables, link-state routing uses link-state routers to exchange messages that allow each router to learn the entire network topology.
 Based on this learned topology, each router is then able to compute its routing table by using the shortest path computation.